MicrosoftDocs/sql-docs/docs/ssdt/analyze-script-performance.md

 If you turned on client statistics, the **Statistics** tab appears next to the **Message** tab upon query execution.
 If you turned off client statistics, the **Statistics** tab does not appear.
 Statistics from successive query executions are listed along with the average values.

-For more information on the statistics collected, see [Query Window Statistics Pane](http://msdn.microsoft.com/library/aa216969(SQL.80).aspx) and [“Client Statistics Tab” section of this topic](http://msdn.microsoft.com/library/aa833205.aspx).
+For more information on the statistics collected, see [Query Window Statistics Pane](https://msdn.microsoft.com/library/aa216969(SQL.80).aspx) and ["Client Statistics Tab" section of this topic](https://msdn.microsoft.com/library/aa833205.aspx).

 ## Using Execution Plans
 Execution plans display how the database engine navigates tables and uses indexes to access or process the data for a query or other DML statement, such as an update.
 This graphical approach is very useful for understanding the performance characteristics of a query.